BobbyH49/SQLServerk8s/modules/kerberos.md

     ![Add Linux Server DNS](media/AddLinuxDNS.jpg)

-4. Create a new AD Account that will be the privileged AD account for SQL Server on each container
+4. Create new AD account that will be the privileged AD account for the SQL Server Pods

+    **NB: This will be done for both the SQL Server 2019 and 2022 instances**

     ```text
+    New-ADUser SqlK8sSvc19 -AccountPassword (Read-Host -AsSecureString "Enter Password") -PasswordNeverExpires $true -Enabled $true -KerberosEncryptionType AES256
-    New-ADUser SqlK8sSvc -AccountPassword (Read-Host -AsSecureString "Enter Password") -PasswordNeverExpires $true -Enabled $true -KerberosEncryptionType AES256
+    New-ADUser SqlK8sSvc22 -AccountPassword (Read-Host -AsSecureString "Enter Password") -PasswordNeverExpires $true -Enabled $true -KerberosEncryptionType AES256
     ```

     When prompted provide the \<azurePassword\> for consistency